zjgordon/labPortal/README.md

 - **204 No Content**: No actions available (normal for empty queues)
 - **200 OK**: Actions found and returned
 - **Polling**: Use `wait` parameter (0-25 seconds) for efficient waiting
+- **Action Locking**: Actions are automatically marked as `running` when delivered to prevent duplicate processing

 ### One-Time Token System
 - **Agent Authentication**: Bearer tokens for secure agent identification